freeglobetrekker/fud.zone/index.md

 ### Today's FUD

-+ 01/05/2022 "Hey hey!
-Haven't been in this discord in a few months.
-Is this project dead?
-By the way I hold 20 of this project's NFTs" Answer: No
++ 01/05/2022 "Haven't been in this discord in a few months.
+Is this project dead?"
+Answer: No

 + 01/04/2022 "Wait, does my FREE claim cost gas?"
 Answer: Yes